-High operating cost have a substantial influence on profitability and competitiveness.
+High operating costs significantly affect profitability and competitiveness.
 According to Reuters, Singapore Airlines’ net profit fell 48.5% from April to September 2024, totaling S$742 million.
 The increase in both gasoline and non-fuel prices contributed significantly to the company’s overall expenditures.
-This essay will look at the importance of managing operating cost in Singapore’s dynamic market.
-We will explore several cost-cutting measures that do not sacrifice quality, as well as how firms can improve their financial management processes.
-The purpose is to provide useful information for businesses striving to enhance cost efficiency and stay competitive in this hard industry.

 - ScaleOcean accounting software helps businesses streamline cost tracking, automate reporting, and align operations with industry best practices.